 How Do I Choose a Good Fish Oil For My Dog?

 There are three types of fish oil on the market:

 - Natural triglyceride oil, which is the most natural and easiest to absorb.
-However, because it isn’t purified, it may contain contaminants, like PCBs.
+However, because it isn’t purified, it may contain contaminants.

-- Ethyl ester oil is concentrated and distilled, which removes impurities.
-Think of it as semi-natural with high levels of the important components of omega-3, docosahexaenoic acid (DHA) and eicosapentaenoic acid (EPA).
+- Ethyl ester oil is concentrated and distilled, removing impurities.
+Think of it as semi-natural with high levels of important components of omega-3: docosahexaenoic acid (DHA) and eicosapentaenoic acid (EPA).

 - Synthetic triglyceride oil, which as the name says, is synthetic and absorbs the least easily of the three.

 Before choosing which type of fish oil to feed your dog, consider their breed, size, weight, and overall health.
 Speak with your veterinarian first as well.
 Over the long term, using fish oil as a supplement to a grain-based diet may deplete vitamin E, so some dogs may also ultimately require that supplement too.